kaysalawu/azure-network-terraform/2-virtual-wan/4-virtual-wan-dual-hub-mixed/README.md

 ### 2. Ping DNS

-This scripts pings the DNS name of some test virtual machines and reports reachability and round trip time.
+This script pings the DNS name of some test virtual machines and reports reachability and round trip time.

 Run the DNS ping test
 ```sh